RickofManc/the-coffee-collective/README.md

 ### Data Security

 Specific steps have been taken to ensure the security of users data and the websites integrity.
 These are as follows;
-* The use of an env.py file to store key variables for accessing secure environments i.e. Postgres Database.
+* The use of an env.py file to store key variables for accessing secure environments i.e. PostgreSQL Database.
 * A gitignore file has been incorporated to ensure the env.py file is never committed to production.
 Therefore retaining the security of these key variables.
 * Additionally, these variables are stored within the Config Variables in Heroku to ensure GitPod and Heroku can synchronise securely.
 * Cross Site Request Forgery (CSRF) tokens have been applied to all HTML Forms.
 Their application provides protection from malicious attacks where users maybe performing certain actions or sending data when logged-in.